KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.1.3 (11st March 2023**
+- Custom hats and visors have the preview again.
+- On gamemodes, the neutral role will have the hide and seek impostor animation, also added a lobby option to activate the flashlight and its range for Police and Thieves, Hot Potato and Zombie Laboratory.
+- Time Traveler role can now use Vitals and hear Performer's music but can no longer revive people during the rewind.
+- Fortune Teller role now has a lobby option to enable or disable emergency button.
+- Added a sound for impostors when Fink is revealed to them and removed that it could reveal rebel roles.
+- Added a button to defuse Bomberman's bomb (lag free).
+- Readded custom region to prevent bugs with people who already had it added.
+- 12 new hats

 **Version 3.1.2 (3rd March 2023)**
 - Compatibilty patch for 2023.2.28
 - Added kill counter for killing roles to the game summary